steveschnepp/blog.pwkf.org/_posts/2022-01-17-diy-4-digit-clock-hacking.md

 [AT89C2051 Programmer](https://leap.tardate.com/8051/at89c2051/programmer/)
 from [Paul Gallagher](https://github.com/tardate).

-It ticks mostly all of my needs, smashing many of the existings projects into a pretty nice feature-full version :
+It ticks mostly all of my needs, smashing many of the existing projects into a pretty nice feature-full version :

 * On board 12V DC generation.